 (a) A person commits an offense if he exposes his anus or any part of his genitals with intent to arouse or gratify the sexual desire of any person, and he is reckless about whether another is present who will be offended or alarmed by his act.

 One key element of this offense is the intent required.
 You must have the intent to “arouse or gratify the sexual desire of any person.”
 The state’s attorneys have to prove you had this specific intent.
 If they can convince a jury that you had this intent, then this element has been met.
 “Any person” means that it does not have to be you.
 They can try to prove that you intended to arouse someone else.
 Note also that this other person does not even have to be present at the time the exposure had taken place.

 Another key element of this offense is that you have to be “reckless” about whether someone else is present.
 If you had good reason to believe you were in private, then the state’s lawyers may not be able to meet this element.
 For instance, it would be challenging for the state’s attorneys to prove you were reckless as to whether someone else could observe you if you were in a closed room that happened to be monitored by a secret video camera.

 You can be charged with Indecent Exposure if the state’s attorneys believe that each of the elements of 21.08(a) as described in the section above have been met.

-A conviction for Indecent Exposure is punished as a Class B Misdemeanor, with a maximum possible fine under Texas state law of up to $2,000 and jail time of up to 180 days.
+A conviction for Indecent Exposure is punished by default as a Class B misdemeanor, with a maximum possible fine under Texas state law of up to $2,000 and jail time of up to 180 days.
 Learn about the differences between grades of felonies and misdemeanors